biopython/biopython.github.io/wiki/GSoC2011_mtrellet.md

 its pka and the pH defined by the user (by default 7.0)

 **set\_mass**: Sets the mass of a residue according to its atoms mass

+### Interface information

+-   Theory

+In order to work with complexes interface, few important information are needed.